SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 Note that crucial fact: _almost all_ the deaths in the last 6 months were among unvaccinated people.
 So&hellip; _get vaccinated!_

-> Sadly, roughly one-third of the country is impervious to science and even
+> __Sadly, roughly one-third of the country is impervious to science and even
-> self-interest.
-That’s a big problem for the rational rest.
+> self-interest.__ That’s a big problem for the rational rest.
 Widespread vaccine resistance
 > ensures that covid-19 will continue circulating as more virulent strains emerge.
 The
-> only way we are likely to achieve “herd immunity” now is the hard way — by having a lot
+> only way we are likely to achieve "herd immunity" now is the hard way — by having a lot
 > more people fall ill and die from the delta variant.
 The anti-vaxxers have a lot to
 > answer for.